simara-svatopluk/ddd-course/4-implementation/implementation.md

 For example our `Items::add(Item): Items` operation is almost closed as operate and returns `Items` and uses `Item` type.
 It is much easier to understand it than for example `Items::calculate(Calculator): Result`.

-## TDD

-There was (and will be) written about TDD lot, and I don't want to repeat others.

-I can strongly recommend [code retreat](https://www.coderetreat.org/) to start with TDD.
-When I attended the event for the first time it was mind-blowing for me and it helped me with testing much more than articles I read before.

-When we implement code modeled by DDD, it is easy, like very easy to implement it by TDD, so just do it.

 ## Layers

 To isolate the domain model code from the rest of the rest of system like persistence or user interface we use software layers.